rdelval/database/sharding/shardingjson/introduction/introduction.md

 ## About this Workshop

-In this workshop you will learn how to deploy Oracle Sharding, work with the sharded database and scale the sharded database.
-You will also learn how to migrate an application from a non-shard database to a sharded database.
+In this workshop you will learn how to work with JSON in a sharded database.
+In addition, you will also learn how to access, update and write queries for this data in Java and Python.
+These queries will use both SQL and also SODA (Simple Oracle Document Access) to work with JSON data.

 *Estimated Lab Time:* 4 hours.